1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

 It should be in upper case.

 We now need to exit from ``SQL*Plus`` and use ``RMAN`` to do the recovery.
-It is easier this way because the files we copy from production will not match exactly the randomly generated names give in the suggestion. ``SQL*Plus`` cannot cope with this, but ``RMAN`` can.
+It is easier this way because the files we copy from production will not match exactly the randomly generated names given in the suggestion. ``SQL*Plus`` cannot cope with this, but ``RMAN`` can.

-On the *production* server, locate the FRA for the database, and the archivelog folder that matches the date suggested by the previous recover attempt that we cancelled.
-Find the appropriate archived log file with the desired sequence number, and copy that, plus the next 4 sequential logs from production to the FRA for the staging database, into a folder on the staging server, with the same name as that on the suggested filename mentioned above - usually yyyy-mm-dd.
+On the *production* server, locate the FRA for the database, and the ``archivelog`` folder that matches the date suggested by the previous recover attempt that we cancelled.
+Find the appropriate archived log file with the desired sequence number - 13770 in this example - and copy that, plus the next 4 sequential logs (13771 - 13774) from production to the FRA for the staging database, into a folder on the staging server, with the same name as that on the suggested filename mentioned above - usually yyyy-mm-dd.

 In ``RMAN`` attempt a recovery.
 You will not need to rename the 5 copied archived logs.
 RMAN will find the correct ones, note the file names as they are, and apply them.